Gut Health and Weight Loss: How Your Gut Bacteria Can Influence Your Weight

 Your gut microbiome is a very complex, yet remarkably unique part of your body.
 Most of the time, most of us just go about our days not knowing the complexities taking place inside of us.
 Ultimately, we have more control over our health than we may think.

-Your diet and lifestyle habits can have a serious impact on the diversity of our gut.
-A gut microbiome that’s off balance will not only cause us potential health and digestion issues but could also make us more susceptible to weight gain and obesity.
+Your diet and lifestyle habits can have a serious impact on the diversity of your gut.
+A gut microbiome that’s off balance will not only cause potential health and digestion issues but could also make you more susceptible to weight gain and obesity.

-Consuming more plant-based, colorful, and fibrous foods, as well as reducing your intake of highly processed, sugary and fatty foods, and doing more exercise can enhance our gut function, promoting a healthy, more diverse gut microbiome.
+Consuming more plant-based, colorful, and fibrous foods, as well as reducing your intake of highly processed, sugary, and fatty foods, and doing more exercise can enhance gut function, promoting a healthy, more diverse gut microbiome.

-Doing so would increase our abundance of healthy bacteria, enabling you to maintain a healthy weight, protecting you from inflammation, and improving all metabolic markers.
+Doing so would increase the abundance of healthy bacteria, enabling you to maintain a healthy weight, protecting you from inflammation, and improving all metabolic markers.